manishmahara23/pid-symbol-extractor/README.md

 ## Limitations

-- Symbol extraction is currently optimized for the structure of the provided PDF.
+- The current implementation has been validated on the provided assignment PDF.
-- Vector symbol grouping is based on geometric proximity rather than semantic understanding.
+- Vector symbol grouping is based on geometric proximity and may require adjustment for significantly different document layouts.
-- Symbol classification is not performed automatically.
+- Symbol extraction and symbol classification are treated as separate stages.
+Extracted symbols are not automatically classified.
-- Complex multi-page engineering drawings may require additional grouping logic.

 ## Future Improvements